NataliaLKB/learn-git-basics/README.md

 git push origin update-cheatsheet
 ```

 When you pull or push you you are usually referring to your remote repo, or origin.
-In the example of `git push origin <branch name>` you are pushing your local changes to a remote branch that you are specifying.
-It is best practise, and makes things much simpler if you use the same name for your remote branch, as your local one.
+In the example of `git push origin <branch name>` you are pushing your local changes to a remote branch that you are both creating, and naming.
+Since you are creating this branch from your local one it makes things much simpler if you use the same name for your remote branch, as your local one.

+For more information on pushing, see [here](https://help.github.com/articles/pushing-to-a-remote/)

 Go to your browser and open up this repository in github.
 Press the branches button